hapax/hapax.github.io/assets/bhqc.md

 This is exactly what we find in general relativity up to a factor of two, $R = 2GM/c^2$.
-Just to give a sense of how small this, the sun weights $M_\odot = 2
+Just to give a sense of how small this is, the sun weights $M_\odot = 2
 \times 10^{30} \text{ kg}$, so if it collapsed into a black hole, it would have a Schwarzschild radius of